mohsinulhaq/react-popper-tooltip/README.md

 );
 ```

-`<TooltipTrigger />` is the only component exposed by the package.
+`TooltipTrigger` is the only component exposed by the package.
+It's just a positioning engine.
+What to render is left completely to the user, which can be provided using render props.
-It doesn't render anything itself.
-It calls the render functions and renders that.

-Read more about [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) pattern
-if you're not familiar with this approach.
+Read more about [render prop](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce) pattern if you're not familiar with this approach.

 ## Quick start

-The package itself doesn't expose any styles and doesn't render anything.
-To start using it you
-have to provide styles and markup for the tooltip to be displayed.
-You may use default styles from
-`react-popper-tooltip/dist/styles.css` or add your own.
+If you would like our opinionated container and arrow styles for your tooltip for quick start, you may import `react-popper-tooltip/dist/styles.css`, and use the classes `tooltip-container` and `tooltip-arrow` as follows:

 ### Tooltip.js